 Chancelor Johnattan Bennett, widely known by fans around the world as Chance the Rapper, is an American artist based in Chicago and one of the biggest surprises of the music industry in the last few years.

 Besides being a rapper, he’s as well a singer, activist, actor and record producer.
 His latest album, Coloring Book, earned him a Grammy Award for Best Rap Album in 2016.
 But there’s one thing that brought him notoriety.
 Chance carved his own path, drifting away from major record labels, and releasing music for free for the general public.

-Despite that, he still made it with a net worth of $33 million so far.
+Despite that, he still made it with a net worth of $33 million in 2021.

 Chancelor Jonathan Bennett was born on April 16, 1993 in Chicago, Illinois.
 He grew up in Chicago’s South Side, in a middle-class neighborhood.
 His father was working for Barack Obama in his years as a Senator and then in the Department of Labor during Barack Obama’s first term as a president, so Chance even got to meet President Obama in person, discussing about his aspirations as a rapper.